elmarkou/dept-hour-booking-mcp/README.md

 npm run build && npm run dev:stdio
 ```

-### VS Code MCP Configuration
+## VS Code MCP Configuration

+> **You do NOT need to clone the repository to use the Dept Hour Booking MCP server in Visual Studio Code.
+Just use Docker!
+Clone only if you want to make changes to the code or develop locally.**

+These configuration options are for setting up the Dept Hour Booking MCP server in Visual Studio Code using the Copilot MCP extension.

-The server includes three ready-to-use MCP configurations:
+The server includes three ready-to-use VS Code MCP configuration examples:

 #### Option 1: Docker Hub (`.vscode/mcp-dockerhub.json`) - Easiest ⭐⭐⭐

 - **🚀 INSTANT SETUP**: Uses pre-built Docker image from Docker Hub
-- **📦 NO BUILD REQUIRED**: Downloads ready-to-use image automatically
+- **📦 NO BUILD REQUIRED**: No cloning, no building—just use Docker
 - **🌐 UNIVERSAL**: Works anywhere with Docker, no local build needed
 - **⚡ FASTEST**: Skip build time completely
-- Perfect for quick starts and Copilot installations
+- **Recommended for most users**: Quick start, no code changes needed

 #### Option 2: Local Docker Build (`.vscode/mcp.json`) - Recommended ⭐⭐

 - **🔥 AUTOMATIC SETUP**: Builds Docker image automatically on first use
-- **✅ ZERO CONFIGURATION**: Just clone and use - no manual steps required
+- **For development only**: Clone the repository if you want to make changes to the code or customize the server
 - **🤫 CLEAN OUTPUT**: Suppresses Docker build warnings for clean MCP experience
 - Uses `docker-compose` for automatic dependency management
 - More isolated and consistent environment